 Truck accidents can have a widespread effect, causing injury to anyone nearby to a great degree if the accident is catastrophic enough.
 Even the safest drivers on the road cannot defend themselves from all truck accidents and may suffer losses that are out of their control.
-The Gilbert, AZ car accident lawyers at the Breyer Law Offices, P.C. understand the devastating effects of such a crash and are dedicated to seeking compensation for the losses of those affected by truck accidents.
+The Gilbert, AZ car accident lawyers at The Husband & Wife Law Team understand the devastating effects of such a crash and are dedicated to seeking compensation for the losses of those affected by truck accidents.

 Because of the dangerous nature of trucks and the rigorous hours and duties that a driver is subjected to while on the job, all truck drivers must be specially licensed in order to do their job.
 Beyond certification, truck drivers are held to strict standards and must adhere to guidelines dictating their work hours and operation of the vehicle.
 Truck companies must comply with these rules as well, and must properly service and maintain their vehicles in order to keep them in good condition and free of hazards.